 Who throws a baby shower can lead to some issues depending on the makeup and relationships within your family and friend groups.
-Some people will wind up having multiples baby showers thrown for them, sometimes without their knowledge until it's too late to combine them.
+Some people will wind up having multiple baby showers thrown for them, sometimes without their knowledge until it's too late to combine them.
 Other times, the combination of showers would not be a good idea.
 This can be a work shower and a family shower, or perhaps even a his family and her family baby shower.
 Whatever combination works well for you is what you should do.

-"My family and his family don't get along very well," says Hillary.
+"My family and his family don't get along very well," says another mom.
 "Our wedding shower was enough to prove that over and over.
 So I was thrilled when my sister offered to throw me a shower and his mother asked to throw me a shower.
 I just never had to deal with that combination of relatives and it worked out perfectly."

 No matter when you have your baby shower, or who throws the party, remember to relax and have fun.
 It's a pretty special event to be shared with friends and family.
 Don't let family politics get in the way.